-Written applications for sabbatical leaves must be submitted to the Associate Provost for Faculty Affairs via the Sabbatical@quinnipiac.edu email by September 1st of the academic year prior to that of the proposed leave.
+Written applications for sabbatical leaves must be submitted electronically following the instructions from the sabbatical leave committee by October 15th of the academic year prior to that of the proposed leave.
 Applicants shall discuss their intent to apply for a sabbatical and the impact on department workload with their department chair or program director during the spring semester prior to the next application cycle.
 Copies of the application should be sent to the appropriate Dean and department chairperson or program director.
 Awards to faculty members shall be made by the Sabbatical Leave Committee by December 15th.